What is the Golden Rule of Cooking Carbonara?

 The Golden Rule of Cooking Carbonara: Achieving Perfection

 Now, let’s get to the golden rule of cooking carbonara.
 This rule is all about timing and technique.
-Therefore, it ensures that your pasta and sauce come together perfectly.
+It ensures that your pasta and sauce come together perfectly.

 What Makes It the Golden Rule of Carbonara?

 The golden rule is to mix the hot pasta with the egg and cheese mixture off the heat.
-Consequently, this prevents the eggs from scrambling.
+This prevents the eggs from scrambling.
 Instead, the heat from the pasta gently cooks the eggs, creating a silky sauce.
 Remember this rule, and you will elevate your carbonara game!

 Common Mistakes to Avoid When Making Carbonara